fstevenm/Game-Project-TrueOrFalse/README.md

 There are two different program code files.
 The first, we just have to choose true or false by clicking the 'check' or 'cross'.
 The second one is a game with blank boxes to type in true or false answers.
 You can choose which one to use to play.
 I prefer the first one.

+You can use your own music (.wav) to replace 'main.wav' in the program code in def main().
+I can't upload the music I'm using because the file is too big.

+	def bermain():

+       pygame.mixer.music.load('main.wav')

+       pygame.mixer.music.play(10)

 #### This is the initial view of this game (the first one):
 ![image](https://user-images.githubusercontent.com/99526319/162600384-1ff39cd8-49d6-4db6-8bbd-b6f068d5184a.png)